 2. Water Sports:

 Duh!
 Yeah, I understand.
 Of course, there are plenty of choices.
-Scuba Diving, Whale-Shark Tours, Snorkeling are popular ones.
+Scuba Diving, Whale-Shark Tours, and Snorkeling are popular ones.
 While there is no hard-fast rule to have fun, there is one basic thing to take care of.
 Pick the right shop!!

-I learned this hard way or maybe I am too amateur for Scuba dive.
-If you don’t wanna hear a fail story that might give second thoughts to dive, I prefer you to skip this 🙂 Long story short, I completed the first two levels – theory and at the shore.
+I learned this the hard way or maybe I am too amateur for Scuba diving.
+If you don’t wanna hear a fail story that might give second thoughts to diving, I prefer you to skip this 🙂 Long story short, I completed the first two levels – theory and at the shore.
 While I am still getting better at the shore and trying to understand the dive signs and process, my trainer felt I was good and took me to the battlefield which I opted to do at Museo Subacuático de Arte/Underwater Museum of Art from various options.
 I was so excited to visit this underwater museum as the pictures are mind-blowing.

-We were on our way to the museum on a boat and I can hear my heartbeat while enjoying the beauty of the ocean and views.
-And suddenly those waves are looking at me sharply, the ocean turned black and so as sky 😀 (Really! there is a rain forecast and you know when the ocean won’t be blue anymore when it is deep, so it is black now) We stopped at a black spot, the trainer asked if I am ready, geared me up, took three-four minutes of sighs and my boat driver helped me to do back dive, five minutes or less I was crying for help to put me back on boat 😀 Those were the few minutes I can never forget in my life.
+We were on our way to the museum on a boat and I could hear my heartbeat while enjoying the beauty of the ocean and views.
+And suddenly those waves were looking at me sharply, the ocean turned black and so as sky 😀 (Really!
+There is a rain forecast and you know when the ocean won’t be blue anymore when it is deep, so it is black now) We stopped at a black spot, the trainer asked if I am ready, geared me up, took three-four minutes of sighs and my boat driver helped me to do back dive, five minutes or less I was crying for help to put me back on boat 😀 Those were the few minutes I can never forget in my life.

-Mistake, the more I try to blow the water out, the more I took in.
-Panic, lack of confidence, lack of trust in trainer and the sea is so deep and clear as crystal, I had doubts as I am 101 swimmer.
-Also, one wave hit me hard on my cheek asking me to go back to my place 😀 Advice, learn swimming, know about gear, join a group, and most importantly, pick the right shop with great reviews that have great trainers and gear to become one among 52% of visitors who made it to the underwater museum on their first visit to Cancun.
-I picked a great shop but I think it’s just me and trainer combo and recent events got me a little confused.
+Mistake, the more I tried to blow the water out, the more I took in.
+Panic, lack of confidence, lack of trust in the trainer and the sea is so deep and clear as crystal, I had doubts as I am a 101 swimmer.
+Also, one wave hit me hard on my cheek asking me to go back to my place 😀 Advice, learn swimming, know about gear, join a group, and most importantly, pick the right shop with great reviews that has great trainers and gear to become one among 52% of visitors who made it to the underwater museum on their first visit to Cancun.
+I picked a great shop but I think it’s just me and the trainer combo and recent events got me a little confused.

-End of the day, you know what made me feel better.
+End of the day, you know what made me feel better?
 This sign 😀

 3. Ocean life